digidotcom/xbee-python/doc/user_doc/handling_analog_and_digital_io_lines.rst

 Handle analog and digital IO lines
 ==================================

-All the XBee modules, regardless of the protocol they run, have a set of lines (pins).
+All the XBee modules, regardless of the protocol they run, have a set of IO lines (pins).
 You can use these pins to connect sensors or actuators and configure them with specific behavior.

 You can configure the IO lines of an XBee device to be digital input/output (DIO), analog to digital converter (ADC), or pulse-width modulation output